MischaU8/yumyum/modelling/create-an-octahedron-d8_pNTDbo_2lCM.md

 yum yum
-Floyd here with a quick look at creating an octahedron in plasticity start by using the line tool to create two triangles that use the center of three connected faces on the default Cube for
+Floyd here with a quick look at creating an octahedron in Plasticity start by using the line tool to create two triangles that use the center of three connected faces on the default Cube for